top of page

 info@investingbroadway.com

 The Broadway Investor's Club was founded to bring like-minded investors together to help produce works in the theater, film, tv and music industries.
-Founder Jason Turchin is a successful attorney and entrepreneur with a passion for the entertainment industry and support of the arts.
+Founder Jason Turchin is a successful attorney, Tony Award-winning producer and entrepreneur with a passion for the entertainment industry and support of the arts.
 Jason enjoys developing theater from an entertainment business mindset.
+His partner and wife, Kira Turchin, is Tony Award-winning producer who shares their family's passion for developing new works and helping to produce works around the world.
+Their daughter, Shaina Turchin, is a Tony Award-winning producer with a passion for the business of entertainment and finding a balance between the creative and business sides.

 Have you ever wanted to invest in a Broadway show?